vikejs/vike/README.md

 If the URL matches, the value of `filmId` is available at `contextProps.filmId`.

-The syntax of route strings is based on [`path-to-regexp`](https://github.com/pillarjs/path-to-regexp) (the most widespread route syntax in JavaScript).
+The syntax of Route Strings is based on [`path-to-regexp`](https://github.com/pillarjs/path-to-regexp) (the most widespread route syntax in JavaScript).
 For user friendlier docs, check out the [Express.js Routing Docs](https://expressjs.com/en/guide/routing.html#route-parameters)
 (Express.js uses `path-to-regexp`).